fabri1983/eternity2_solver/README.md

 ![eternity solver mpje 8 threads image](misc/eternity_solver_mpje_x8.jpg?raw=true "eternity solver mpje 8 threads")

 - The project is managed with **Maven 3.6.x**.
 If you don´t want to download and install Maven then use local `mvnw` alternative.
-- It provides several jar artifacts from **Java 6 to 12**.
+- It provides several jar artifacts from **Java 6 to 11**, a benchmark with JMH.
-- Additionally, a maven profile and scripting instructions to compile a **native image using Graal's SubstrateVM**.
+- Additionally, there are maven profiles and scripting instructions to compile a **native image using Graal's SubstrateVM**.

 The backtracker efficiency is backed by:
 - smart prunes